rmiazza/tracer-transit-times/README.md

 `model_initialization.ipynb`: Jupyter notebook demonstrating how the model can be set up and run, with basic visualizations.
 `randomly_sampled_model.py`: Python script containing the randomly sampled hydrologic model.
-`data`: Folder containing the original hydrologic data used to run the model.
+`Hydrologic_datacsv`: Comma separated values file containing the original hydrologic timeseries used to run the model.

 ---